 Awarded by co-presenting sponsors FEI Canada, PwC and Robert Half, Canada’s CFO of the Year™ Award, is given annually to an individual who has made an outstanding contribution to business in Canada through vision and leadership, corporate reporting and performance, social responsibility, innovation and business complexity.

-Candidates may be nominated by CEOs, boards of directors, financial analysts, and other senior executives.
-The nominee and the nominee's Chief Executive Officer must acknowledge awareness and acceptance of the nomination in a signed letter.
+Candidates may be nominated by CEOs, boards of directors, financial analysts, other senior executives, and industry peers.
+The nominee's Chief Executive Officer must acknowledge awareness and acceptance of the nomination in a signed letter.

 There is no entry fee to participate in Canada's CFO of the Year™Award program.